Special Collections & Archives: Dodd Hall Heritage Museum Stained Glass Windows

 Application Process for New Windows

 • Persons or groups wishing to initiate consideration of a new window in the Heritage Museum will submit a nomination form.
-To request nomination form contact FSU Libraries Director of Development, Jenni McKnight.
+To request nomination form contact Dean of FSU Libraries Gale Etschmaier.

 • Before submission, applicants should (1) verify that the subject of their nomination fits current criteria, (2) be willing to comply with the design process guidelines, and (3) have a plan for funding the window.